-The lodi apple tree produces early fruits that are full in size and flavor and are easy to grow right in your own backyard.
-The lodi is a medium-sized tree that grows to about 20-feet tall and has a 25-foot spread.
-There's also a dwarf variety that will only reach about 15 feet in height.
+The Lodi apple tree is one of the earliest to produce fruits that are full in size and flavor and easy to grow right in your own backyard.
+The Lodi is a medium-sized tree that grows to about 20-feet tall and has a 25-foot spread.
+Semi-dwarf and dwarf varieties reach about 15 feet and 10 feet in height.

-Though they are delicious, the Lodi apple doesn't stay fresh for very long.
-However, they can be sliced and frozen in order to extend the harvest.
-They have a soft, creamy flesh that's perfect for pies and applesauce.
+Though they are delicious, Lodi apples have a short shelf life, about 2 weeks, and are not a good storage apple.
+However, they can be sliced and frozen or canned in order to extend the harvest.
+The soft, creamy flesh is perfect for pies and applesauce.

-In fact, the tree is native to Trinidad, Washington, which is home to many of the best apple species for producing fruit.
+The tree is native to Trinidad, Washington, which is home to many of the best apple varieties for producing fruit.

 |Botanical Name||Malus lodi|